microsoft/vscode-docs/docs/languages/typescript.md

 # TypeScript in Visual Studio Code

 [TypeScript](https://www.typescriptlang.org) is a typed superset of JavaScript that compiles to plain JavaScript.
 It offers classes, modules, and interfaces to help you build robust components.
-The [TypeScript website](https://www.typescriptlang.org) has full details about the language.

 ![Working with TypeScript in Visual Studio Code](images/typescript/overview.png)